MrOlm/inStrain/docs/index.rst

 ====================================

-A tool for  analysis of co-occuring genome populations from metagenomes that allows highly accurate genome comparisons, analysis of coverage, microdiveristy, and linkage and sensitive SNP detection with gene localization and synonymous non-synonymous identification
+A tool for  analysis of co-occuring genome populations from metagenomes that allows highly accurate genome comparisons, analysis of coverage, microdiveristy, and linkage, and sensitive SNP detection with gene localization and synonymous non-synonymous identification

 Source code is `available on GitHub